Lcfvs/reg-invoker/README.md

 ###regInvoker.invoke(closure)
 ```
-@description: the method that creates a pre-built instance with a
-@description: parents <-> childs communication and an internal registry
+@description: creates a pre-built instance with a parents <-> childs communication and an internal registry

 @param: {Function} closure
     @see: `closure`